 It seems everybody is talking about modular construction these days.
 Some would even say that if you don’t have modular construction on your radar, your business is in danger of falling behind.
 Well, I don’t know about that – but I do know a thing or two about modular building, and I’m happy to share some of my experiences.

 This post dives into lower level detail, tips & help for design, building and delivering modular houses.
 It’s based on real world experience in real world projects.
 I am sure by now most understand that Modular Construction/buildings are built off-site in a controlled environment.
 I’ll do my best not state the obvious.

 I encourage designers, builders, engineers and estimators to work together with collaborative tools to achieve a modular Nirvana.
 If you’ve a passion for modular design and construction this one if for you…

 What is modular construction?

+A finished modular home that’s built offsite with everything installed is ideal, yet not always achievable.
 It seems to me that the ‘New Modular’ is based around adding more, if not everything, to a module.
-When I say everything, I mean finished products, such as: external cladding with paint, structure, wiring, plumbing, internal linings, cabinetry, sun shades and trimmings.
+When I say everything, I mean finished products, such as external cladding with paint, structure, wiring, plumbing, internal linings, cabinetry, sun shades, and trimmings.
 I guess if this is the rationale, why not just build the whole bloody building off site and ship it on trucks?
 But even this is already being done.
 I myself have designed and built many projects off site and delivered them in assembled modules.
 Yet this is not the type of modular everyone is banging on about today.